sbrl/Minetest-WorldEditAdditions/README.md

 ![Screenshot](https://raw.githubusercontent.com/sbrl/Minetest-WorldEditAdditions/master/screenshot.png)

 _(Do you have a cool build that you used WorldEditAdditions to build?
-[Get in touch](https://github.com/sbrl/Minetest-WorldEditAdditions/issues/new) and I'll feature you screenshot here!)_
+[Get in touch](https://github.com/sbrl/Minetest-WorldEditAdditions/issues/new) and I'll feature your screenshot here!)_

 ## Table of Contents